HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/installation/index.md

 This section describes how to enable and disable HCL End-user Search using OpenSearch manually.

-Beginning with HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is available to be enabled.
+Starting with HCL Digital Experience 9.5 CF224, you can enable End-user Search with OpenSearch is available to be enabled.
 The **enable-search-v2** config task is **not** automatically executed so you have the freedom to enable and disable it by running **enable-search-v2** and **disable-search-v2**, respectively.
 Once enabled, it is available for use also once you instantiate a Virtual Portal.

 !!! important
     Before manually enabling HCL End-user Search using OpenSearch, it is required to enable Practitioner Studio.
 For more information on how to enable Practitioner Studio, refer to [How to enable Practitioner Studio](../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).